Edward Decker: Establishing Kewaunee County

 In 1855, he sold all his interests in Winnebago County and moved east to Kewaunee County, which had just recently been established.
 He purchased a large amount of land in the new county with the intention of starting a community, which he named "Casco", after the town of his birth.

-The county held its first elections in 1856, but all of the elected officers were found unqualified for their offices and the affairs of the county languished for much of 1857.
+The county conducted its inaugural elections in 1856, but all of the elected officers were deemed unqualified for their offices, and the affairs of the county languished for much of 1857.
 In response, in the fall of that year, prominent businessmen and landowners in Kewaunee asked Decker to step in to organize the affairs of the county, specifically, he was deputized by the county clerk and treasurer to handle their affairs.
 His first action was to construct county offices in the town of Kewaunee.
 At the end of that term of office, he was elected to replace the county clerk in 1858 and was subsequently re-elected four more times, leaving office in January 1869.

 While serving as clerk, he was also elected to a two-year term in the Wisconsin State Senate in the election of 1859.
 He represented Wisconsin's 2nd State Senate district, which then comprised the entire northeast quadrant of the state.
 He declined renomination in 1861.